Critter Science

 The Tadpole

-tadpoleAfter its development period, the embryo leaves its jelly filled shell, and attaches itself to a weed in the water.
+tadpoleAfter its development period, the embryo leaves its jelly filled shell, and attaches itself to plant vegetation or a rock in the water.
 This quickly becomes a tadpole.
 The tadpole has a long tail, and lives in the water.
-It has external gills like a fish to absorb oxygen and feeds on algae.
+It has external gills like a fish to absorb oxygen and feeds on algae and sometimes preys on aquatic invertebrates (and sometimes each other).
 It is extremely vulnerable, and must rely on its camouflage to protect it.
-Colors range from brown, green or gray.
+Colors range from brown, green, or gray.

 The Tadpole Begins to Change

-This metamorphosis chart varies based on the type of frog or toad species and its environmental conditions.
+This metamorphosis description varies based on the type of frog species and its environmental conditions.

 I’ve Been Featured On…